【得する人】ウール?ポリエステル?素材から学ぶ靴下の違い

 My name is Hiroki and I am a new staff member at OLENO.

-When I joined the company, I had the opportunity to see the production process of OLENO socks, and for the first time I learned that various threads are attached to the machine to make a pair of socks.
-I heard that the threads are skillfully combined to give them various properties, and that depending on the combination, the possibilities are endless.
+When I joined the company, I had the opportunity to see the production process of OLENO socks, and for the first time I learned that various threads are attached to the machine to make one pair of socks.
+It seems that threads are skillfully combined to give them various properties, and depending on the combination, the possibilities are endless .

 The "usage" and "best usage scenarios" vary depending on the material, so if you have never paid attention to materials before, we hope you will take a look and learn with us.